wathmihasara/ASS_4_GRP-10/README.md

 head(codon_usage_list[[1]])
 head(rscu_list[[1]])
 ```
-This code used to check the first few entries of the codon usage and RSCU data frames for the first sequence in their respective lists.
+This code is used to check the first few entries of the codon usage and RSCU data frames for the first sequence in their respective lists.
 This is useful for validating the calculations and ensuring the data is structured correctly.

-# checking the colum names
+# checking the column names
 ```{r}
 print(names(codon_usage_list[[1]]))
 print(names(rscu_list[[1]]))
 ```
-This code used to check and displays the column names of the codon usage and RSCU data frames for the first sequence in their respective lists.
+This code is used to check and display the column names of the codon usage and RSCU data frames for the first sequence in their respective lists.

 # Combine codon usage and RSCU